keerthik/keerthik.github.io/essays/american.md

 {% include westintro.md %}

-"It would be cheaper to buy a ticket to Mexico, or India, or Canada, book a 3-star hotel room, and --"
+"It would be far cheaper to buy a ticket to Mexico, or India, or Canada, book a 3-star hotel room, and --"

 "Yes, yes, Keerthik, we know."